erszcz/msc-thesis/dfly-multiboot.md

 In order to make the new module build along with the rest of GRUB a few changes had to be introduced:

-- modifying `Makefile.util.def` to include a reference to `grub-core/partmap/dfly.c`,
+- modification of `Makefile.util.def` to include a reference to `grub-core/partmap/dfly.c`,
-- modifying `grub-core/Makefile.core.def` to include a reference to `grub-core/partmap/dfly.c` and indicate that the name of the loadable GRUB module is `part_dfly` (this is the name usable from GRUB shell),
+- modification of `grub-core/Makefile.core.def` to include a reference to `grub-core/partmap/dfly.c` and indicate that the name of the loadable GRUB module is `part_dfly` (this is the name usable from GRUB shell),
-- adding `grub-core/partmap/dfly.c` itself with `disklabel64` read support,
+- addition of `grub-core/partmap/dfly.c` with `disklabel64` read support,
-- adding automatic tests of the new code and auxiliary files in `tests/`.
+- addition of automatic tests of the new code and auxiliary files in `tests/`.

 `grub-core/partmap/dfly.c` contains the definitions of `disklabel64`
 on-disk structures, a single callback function called by GRUB from outside